nominal¶

 How to handle missing values: can be either

-to drop each pair of missing observables separately before calculating the corresponding coefficient.
-Missing values areNone
+'drop_samples'to remove samples with missing values,'drop_features'to remove features (columns) with missing values,'replace'to replace all missing values with thenan_replace_value, or'drop_sample_pairs'to drop each pair of missing observables separately before calculating the corresponding coefficient.
+Missing values areNoneandnp.nan. -

 The value used to replace missing values with.
 Only applicable when nan_strategy is set to 'replace'